pinoyyid/ngGAPI/README.md

-# ngGAPI - Google APIs for AngularJS done the Angular way
+## ngGAPI - Google APIs for AngularJS done the Angular way

+### Notes Cloning this repo